Learn-Write-Repeat/DSA/dsa-cp-1/Big-O-Notation/Big-O-Notation-What&Why.md

 <pre>
 ▶️ It's hard to pin down the exact runtime of an algorithm.
-It depends on the speed of the processor, what else the computer is running, etc. To standardize talking about how much time and how much space is required for an algorithm to run big O was invented.
+It depends on the speed of the processor, what else the computer is running, etc. To standardize talking about how much time and how much space is required for an algorithm to run, big O was invented.

 ▶️ Big O notation is a simple method to represent  the time complexity